 How do we learn?
 How do we solve problems and make decisions?
 Explore these questions with your Bachelor of Arts in Cognitive Studies from Ashford University.

-Dr. Iris Lafferty is Chair of the Cognitive Studies and Instructional Design programs at Ashford University.
+Dr. Iris Lafferty is Associate Dean of the College of Education.
 She holds two Master’s degrees and a Doctorate in Education from Harvard University, and a Bachelor’s degree in Psychology from University of California, San Diego.
 Read her full bio.

 Cognitive Studies is a versatile degree offering which includes the study of the brain and how we learn, solve problems, and make decisions.
 Discover the unique needs of learners with cognitive delays, as well as programs to address their needs.
 Learn to identify changes in brain development over time and their impact on cognitive functions.
 This curriculum is an interdisciplinary study with courses in psychology, education and neuroscience.